xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 - Spread the ECMP links accross different slice-pairs
 - Keep the bundle members localized to the same slice pair as much as possible

-This helps with optimized usage of Encapsualtion database for labelled transport.
+This helps with optimized usage of Encapsulation database for labelled transport.

 ## Monitoring labels and encap resources